ATV Diff Locks Explained: Are They Worth the Investment?

 With no diff lock, when a wheel loses traction, it begins to spin and dig in while the other wheels stop turning.

 A diff lock ensures that the wheel with traction keeps turning regardless of whether the other wheel spins.
-This ensures you remain forward momentum and reduce the risk of digging in and getting stuck.
+This ensures you remain forward momentum and reduces the risk of digging in and getting stuck.

 When Riding in Rocky Terrain